 - Flag for format 6-0B/format 6-1B differentiation – 1 bit, where value 0 indicates format 6-0B and value 1 indicates format 6-1B

 - Flag for sub-PRB resource allocation – 1 bit, where value 1 indicates the format 6-0B DCI uses sub-PRB resource allocation and value 0 indicates the format 6-0B DCI does not use sub-PRB resource allocation.
-This field is present when ce-PUSCH-SubPRB-Config is configured by higher layers and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].
+This field is present when ce-PUSCH-SubPRB-Config is configured by higher layers and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3] or when the DCI is mapped onto the UE-specific search space scrambled by PUR C-RNTI.

 - Modulation and coding scheme – 4 bits as defined in clause 8.6 of [3].
 The field is only present if format 6-0B CRC is scrambled by PUR C-RNTI and for not sub-PRB resource allocation.